 It is also important to remember that Luke provides us with a very unique perspective of Jesus’ story and claims when one considers that he was a Gentile, a physician, and the first historian of the Early Church.

-Further, as on philosopher notes, “Ramsey spent twenty years of research in the area Luke wrote about.
+Further, as late philosopher Norman Geisler notes, “Ramsey spent twenty years of research in the area Luke wrote about.
 His conclusion was that in references to thirty-two countries, fifty-four cities, and nine islands Luke made no mistakes!
-That is a record to be envied by historians of any era.”
+That is a record to be envied by historians of any era.”2

 Luke was a reliable source who paid great attention to detail!

 However, can a thinking person really believe in miracles?
 I think so.
-Science has revealed that the universe exploded into existence out of nothing at some point in the past.
-Most often referred to as the “Big Bang,” this is when all matter, time, and space came suddenly into existence out of nothing.
-Logically, the cause of the big bang could not have been within nature because nature did not yet exist when it occurred, therefore, whatever brought nature into existence must be outside of nature and this is precisely what supernatural means!
-This is indeed what led agnostic astronomer Robert Jastrow to say:
+Science has revealed that at some point in the finite past all space, matter and time exploded into existence out of nothing.3 This event is most often referred to as the "Big Bang."
+Logically, the cause of the universe's origin could not have been something (or someone) within nature because nature did not yet exist; therefore, whatever brought physical reality into existence must be outside of nature.
+And this is precisely what supernatural means!
+This evidence is what led agnostic astronomer Robert Jastrow to say:

-“That there are what I or anyone would call supernatural forces at work is now, I think, a scientifically proven fact.”
-[3]
+“That there are what I or anyone would call supernatural forces at work is now, I think, a scientifically proven fact.”4

 Einstein contemporary Arthur Eddington echoed Jastrow’s conclusion:

-“The beginning seems to present insuperable difficulties unless we agree to look on it as frankly supernatural.”
-[4]
+“The beginning seems to present insuperable difficulties unless we agree to look on it as frankly supernatural.”5

-So we are offered an account from a "historian of the first rank" that Jesus Christ was born of a virgin.
+In conclusion, we are offered an account from a "historian of the first rank" that Jesus Christ was born of a virgin.
 Furthermore, we have seen that miracles are not only possible, but necessary to explain the existence of our universe.
-Therefore, a thinking person can indeed believe in miracles and the virgin birth of Jesus Christ!
+Therefore, a thinking person can indeed believe in the virgin birth of Jesus Christ.

 From creation to the cradle to the cross to the empty tomb, God demonstrates His love for us.